 On May 12, 2006, we entered into a Loan and Security Agreement (the "Loan and Security Agreement"), for a revolving credit facility (the "Revolving Credit Facility") with Bank of America, N.A. and certain other lenders.
 On May 7, 2008, we renegotiated the terms of our Revolving Credit Facility and entered into an amended agreement with the same financial institutions.
-In May 2008, we incurred a \$275 thousand charge from Bank of America as a result of this amendment, of which \$200 thousand was classified as a prepaid expense and amortized over 12 months, and \$75 thousand was classified as a deferred financing fee and is being amortized over 24 months.

-The Loan and Security Agreement, as amended, provides us with access to a \$60.0 million Revolving Credit Facility.
-Borrowings under the Revolving Credit Facility may not exceed a "borrowing base" that is determined monthly by our lenders based on available collateral, primarily certain accounts receivables and inventory.
-At March 31, 2010, we had \$6.3 million available to us under the Revolving Credit Facility, based on a borrowing base of \$26.8 million, \$20.5 million in outstanding letters of credit, and no outstanding borrowings.
+The Loan and Security Agreement, as amended, provided us with access to a \$60.0 million Revolving Credit Facility may not exceed a "borrowing base" that is determined monthly by our lenders based on available collateral, primarily certain accounts receivables and inventory.

 The Revolving Credit Facility is guaranteed by our subsidiaries and secured by first priority liens on substantially all of our subsidiaries' existing and future acquired assets, exclusive of collateral provided to our surety providers.
 The Revolving Credit Facility contains customary affirmative, negative and financial covenants.
-These were modified in conjunction with the renewal and amendment of the Loan and Security Agreement on May 7, 2008.
 The Revolving Credit Facility also restricts us from paying cash dividends and places limitations on our ability to repurchase our common stock.